 As a small business owner, you’re responsible for calculating your own tax liability (whether you do it yourself or use an accountant) and sending quarterly tax payments throughout the year.

 If you do not send one or many quarterly tax payments, send a late payment, or send insufficient funds, the IRS will charge a penalty.
 The IRS might give you a break on penalties depending on events like personal circumstances, disasters, age, or disability, but it is not guaranteed.
-For business owners not currently making any revenue, you may still owe quarterly payments due to your total income.
+For business owners not currently making any revenue, you may still owe quarterly payments due to your total personal income.

 Your tax liability is dependent on your business structure, including but not limited to a limited liability company (LLC), corporation, and sole proprietorship.